shalommmitz/localstack_cdk_python__template/README.md

 - `. venv/bin/activate`
 - `cd Infrastructure`
 - `./create_and_deploy_stack`    # Behold the power of the CDK: this single command will deploy all your services !
-  Anser 'y' to use localstack    # As opposed to using the 'real' AWS
+  Answer 'y' to use localstack    # As opposed to using the 'real' AWS
 - `populate_users_table`         # Since we just deployed a fresh instance of DynamoDB, we need to fill some data into our table(s)

 ### Run the backend